 To find out what board revisions you have take a look at my Guide to finding out your PCB revision number.

-Labels - Clear as Mud
+Pin Labels – Clear as Mud

 The labels above are the names of the pins on the Broadcom system chip to which the pin is physically connected.
 Much of the confusion around the GPIO is due to these labels, their relationship to the Broadcom labels and how they are referred to in your programs.
 To confuse things even more the GPIO pins are sometimes renamed with another set of numbers.
 In order to avoid damaging your Pi you need to be sure what pins you are connecting to other hardware and that your program is referring to the correct pins.

 The header provides 5V on Pin 2 and 3.3V on Pin 1.
 The 3.3V supply is limited to 50mA.
 The 5V supply draws current directly from your microUSB supply so can use whatever is left over after the board has taken its share.
 A 1A power supply could supply up to 300mA once the board has drawn 700mA.
+Power management has been improved with each iteration of hardware.

 The header provides 17 Pins that can be configured as inputs and outputs.
 By default they are all configured as inputs except GPIO 14 & 15.

 In order to use these pins you must tell the system whether they are inputs or outputs.
 This can be achieved a number of ways and it depends on how you intend to control them.
-I intend on using Python.

 GPIO in Python